 Past that, BusyKid’s other fees are pretty standard and minimal.
 For instance, it charges a $5 replacement-card fee and a 50-cent domestic fee for declined charges.

 If you’re not satisfied, BusyKid provides a 30-day subscription-back guarantee.
 While it sounds nice, that’s actually a step down from most other cards.
 I’ve reviewed more than a dozen kid-focused cards, and most of them offer 30-day/one-month free trials—meaning you don’t have to spend anything until you’re sure you’re happy with the product.
-But with BusyKid, you have to pay up front, then ask for a refund if you’re not happy.
+With BusyKid, you have to pay up front, then ask for a refund if you’re not happy.
 It’s a small difference, but one I think is worth noting.
+Although in this case, it’s actually a step better than Greenlight, which no longer offers a free one-month trial.

 BusyKid Features